VasiliyMelnik64/Interactive-calendar/README.md

 Calendar consist of three blocks:

-1 - Form with settings
+- form with settings;
-2 - Block with code
+- block with code;
-3 - Calendar preview
+- calendar preview.